Inclusion

 Graphic Novel

-As part of the ongoing work on the RRP project and its principles, we are creating a graphic novel that captures stories from our journey and from researchers working with communities.
+As part of the ongoing work on the RRP project and its principles, we are creating a graphic novel entitled "Pebbles & Ripples" that captures stories from our journey and from researchers working with communities.
 We are collaborating with Angie and Phoebe from Arc Studio to bring findings to life and share the human stories behind research culture.
 They use illustration and animation to turn complex ideas into stories that engage, connect, and inspire change.
 Visual storytelling makes research accessible, memorable, and impactful – extending its reach beyond academic papers.
 By listening to researchers across faculties, we are illustrating not only their work but also their lived experiences and the communities they connect with.

 Characters from the CREDIT Community Research Toolkit

-We have created CREDIT (Community REsearch Digital Toolkit) to provide a structured means of exploring the implementation of community research (including citizen science, participatory research, etc).
+We have created CREDIT (Community Research Digital Toolkit) to provide a structured means of exploring the implementation of community research (including citizen science, participatory research, etc).
 This includes signposting and downloadable resources to support your planning.
 After a general introduction, the first step is to consider if this is the right approach to take and to start thinking about the ethics involved.
 The toolkit then provides the opportunity to reflect on different aspects of planning.
 The pathway ends with thinking about legacy and data management.

 We talked to a number of researchers at Lancaster to gather information and inspiration.
 These are presented as a set of community research case studies.